Scrivener07/FO4_Games/README.md

 ## License
 This project is licensed under the permissive MIT License.
-Please see the respective license for resources included within this project.
+Please respect the license for each resource or asset used by this project.
 See the [LICENSE.md](LICENSE.md) file for details.